-1 "Appropriate measures" described in 10.5.1.4-6 (3), Part C of the Rules refers to separating, in principle, the block-to-block butt joint of the hatch side coaming and the block-to-block butt joint of the strength deck by 300 mm or more.
+1 "Appropriate measures" described in 10.5.1.4-6 (3), Part 2-1, Part C of the Rules refers to separating, in principle, the block-to-block butt joint of the hatch side coaming and the block-to-block butt joint of the strength deck by 300 mm or more.

-2 In a case where detailed materials (including implementation methods and non-destructive testing procedures for a joint) indicating validity are submitted to the Society and approved as an alternative to -1 above, the alternative shall be in accordance to (1) or (2) below.
+2 In a case where detailed materials (including implementation methods and non-destructive testing procedures for a joint) indicating validity are submitted to the Society and approved as an alternative to -1 above, the alternative is to be in accordance to (1) or (2) below.
 In this case, the Society may request a brittle crack test to confirm the effectiveness of these measures.

-- (1) An arrest hole shall be provided at the lower end of the block-to-block butt joint of the hatch side coaming.
-In this case, special attention shall be paid to the fatigue strength around the arrest hole. - (2) An insert plate made of high arrest steel shall be inserted into the lower end of the block-to-block butt joint of the hatch side coaming, or embed it with weld metal having sufficient brittle crack arrest characteristics.
+- (1) An arrest hole is to be provided at the lower end of the block-to-block butt joint of the hatch side coaming.
+In this case, special attention is to be paid to the fatigue strength around the arrest hole. - (2) An insert plate made of high arrest steel is to be inserted into the lower end of the block-to-block butt joint of the hatch side coaming, or embed it with weld metal having sufficient brittle crack arrest characteristics.